-Loan originating from alternative funds is not allowed under Portuguese law, unless the fund is authorised to do so under a specific European regime.
-Therefore, for the time being, only credit and certain financial institutions authorised by the BoP may extend credit on a professional basis.
+As a rule, loans originating from alternative funds are not allowed under Portuguese law.
+Therefore, in general, only credit and certain financial institutions authorised by the Bank of Portugal may extend credit on a professional basis.

-However, an amendment to the law, which will enter into force on 1 January 2020 will also allow the possibility of setting up so-called "loan-originating funds", which will be able to grant loans to companies, but not to natural persons, credit institutions or other entities with close ties, such as the depositary of the fund or companies comprised in the group of the fund manager.
-This type of alternative fund will be able to borrow money for the purpose of granting loans up to 60% of the fund's asset.
+Nevertheless, as from 1 January 2020, the setting-up of so-called "loan-originating funds" has been allowed.
+These are able to grant loans to companies, but not to natural persons, credit institutions or other entities with close ties, such as the depositary of the fund or companies comprised in the group of the fund manager.
+This type of alternative fund is able to borrow money for the purpose of granting loans up to 60% of the fund's assets.
+The regulatory framework of loan-originating funds is further detailed in Regulation No 3/2015.